-Before using the SCI-tive, please ensure that you are familiar with the symbols on the SCI-tive.
-Figure 1 explains the symbols found on the SCI-tive;
+Before using the SCI-tive Plus, please ensure that you are familiar with the symbols on the SCI-tive Plus.

-Figure 1: SCI-tive symbols
+Figure 1: SCI-tive Plus symbols

 Symbol Meaning

-Ţį.
 Refer to user manual.

 ~ Alternating current

 0 Off

-1 On
+I On

-Primary earth connection
+Functional Earth Connection

+Protective Earth Connection

-CE This product complies with the essential EEA requirements for Electrical Safety and Electromagnetic compatibility as set out in the EMC directive 2004/108/EC and the Low Voltage Directive 2006/95/EC
+C€ This product complies with the essential EEA requirements for Electrical Safety and Electromagnetic compatibility as set out in the EMC directive 2004/108/EC and the Low Voltage Directive 2006/95/EC

-^ Caution, do not remove covers.
+Caution, do not remove covers.
 No end user serviceable parts behind covers.
 Please refer to this manual in all cases where this symbol appears, in order to find out the nature of the Potential Hazard and actions to be taken in order to avoid the Hazard.

-Warning, this equipment contains high voltage circuitry.
+A Warning, this equipment contains high voltage circuitry.

 Warning Biohazard Contains material or substances that may be hazardous to human health.
 Please refer to your local biohazardous material handling procedure for further advice on the handling and disposal of these items.

-Symbol Meaning SCI-tive contains hazardous components and must not be disposed of at a household waste site.
-Instead it should be taken to the appropriate collection point for the recycling of electrical and electronic equipment. • USB socket 2014 01 Date of manufacture in format YYYY MM
+$\underline{\underline{\mathbb{Q}}}$ Inviv $O_2$ contains hazardous components and must not be disposed of at a household waste site.
+Instead it should be taken to the appropriate collection point for the recycling of electrical and electronic equipment.

+•~ USB socket

+2015 01 Date of manufacture in format YYYY MM